mvenera/manual_testing_project/readme.md

     *  [Invalid data] Product added to cart when a decimal number is entered for quantity
     *  [Mandatory field] No value in "Qty" field returns a validation message

 * API tests are executed based on the checklist.
-The collection used can be found here: [JSON file with the collection of requests created for Booking API](.....................)
+The collection used can be found here: [JSON file with the collection of requests created for Restful-Booker API](https://github.com/mvenera/manual_testing_project/blob/main/files/Booking%20-%20Restful-booker.postman_collection.json)
 * Full regression testing is needed after the bugs are fixed

 ## 1.7 Test Completion